LilySilly Presents an Annual Crankie Cabaret in Ithaca

 The Graphic Score with Matthew Ocone and Isaac Sharp.
 A short introduction to the twentieth century concept of a graphical music score, followed by a performance of “Indentation #3” by Italian post-futurist Luigi Chiavetta, with a crankie version of the score.

-From Edith McCrae: “Lady Margaret” is Number 74 in Francis James Child’s definitive collection, The English and Scottish Popular Ballads, published in ten volumes between 1882 and 1898.
-According to Child, it is also known as “Fair Margaret’s Misfortune,” “Fair Margaret and Sweet William,” and “Margaret’s Ghost.”
+From Edith McCrea: “Lady Margaret” is a ballad, or story-song, about betrayal, tragedy, and the supernatural.
+Ballads are often divided by scholars into two categories, “traditional” ballads passed down orally, and “broadside” ballads which were printed and sold by street vendors.
+However, there was a large amount of cross-over between the two forms.
+Many ballads were brought to the New World by immigrants from the British Isles between the 17th and 19th centuries.
+In some isolated areas, particularly the Southern Appalachians, they continued to be passed down orally until well into the 20th century.
+“Lady Margaret” is Number 74 in Francis James Child’s definitive collection, The English and Scottish Popular Ballads, published in ten volumes between 1882 and 1898.
 The earliest written version of the song that Child was able to find dated to 1711, although he says that this version “seems to have been founded upon some copy of the popular form earlier than any we now possess, or than any known to me.”

 Here are some examples that we love from other artists that inspire us!